mitrandatastat/invest-riskfree/README.md

 ### Technical Writeup

-Please refer to the approprite portion of the portfolio section to read the [detailed project write up](https://portfolio.mshah.info/risk-free-investment/).
+Please refer to the approprite portion of the portfolio section to read the **[Detailed Project Write up]**(https://portfolio.mshah.info/risk-free-investment/).

 ### Code Explanation